Gyti5/Station_List/README.md

   Adding everything to DataBase file.
   Etc.

-To start the project add it as an existing gradle project and run the main method in "Application.java"
+To start the project import it as an existing gradle project and run the main method in "Application.java"